mahdi-y/Spotify2YoutubeMusic/readme.md

 **Authentication Problems**
 - **Spotify**: Verify Client ID, Secret, and Redirect URI
 - **YouTube Music**: Re-extract headers if they expire (usually 1-2 weeks)
+- **If you change your Spotify credentials or get authentication errors, delete the `.cache` file in your project folder and try again.**

 **Missing Tracks**
 - Some tracks may not be available on YouTube Music